skauffmann/graphql-frontend-demo/README.md

   - The experimental Apollo Graphql with the NextJS App Router examples (query, mutation and subscription) on client components - [apps/web/app/app-router/page.tsx](apps/web/app/app-router/page.tsx)
   - The experimental Apollo Graphql with the NextJS App Router examples (query, mutation and subscription) on React Server component - [apps/web/app/app-router/rsc/page.tsx](apps/web/app/app-router/rsc/page.tsx)

+### Unit tests

+An exemple of unit test using Apollo and Jest is available on [apps/web/components/tests/books.test.tsx](apps/web/components/tests/books.test.tsx)

 ### Generated code

 Some part of the frontend app is generated using GraphQL schema and frontend graphql (Relay) or gql (Apollo) template literal tags.